Boat and water safety education

 In addition, this course may be required for youth and adults who plan on boating in Canada.

-Adults wishing to learn more about boating safety are encouraged to take the course and maybe eligible for a discount on boat insurance —check with your insurance agent.
+Adults wishing to learn more about boating safety are encouraged to take the course and may be eligible for a discount on boat insurance — check with your insurance agent.

-Complete the online Boating Safety course
+Complete the online watercraft operator's permit course

 screenshot from paddle sports course

-The free online Paddle Sports Safety course offers a useful introduction to paddling safety.
+The free online paddle sports safety course offers a useful introduction to paddling safety.
 This course is a supplemental course and does not meet youth operator’s permit requirements.

-The Paddle Sports Safety course covers rules of the water, what to do in an emergency, and other tips to enhance paddlers’ knowledge base and operating skills.
+The paddle sports safety course covers rules of the water, what to do in an emergency, and other tips to enhance paddlers’ knowledge base and operating skills.

 Learning how to paddle is a great way to get your feet wet in recreational boating, and starting off with basic boating knowledge will make your experience safer and more enjoyable.

-Complete the online Paddle Sports Safety course
+Complete the online paddle sports safety course

 Classroom courses